MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkcb_powerruntimecontrolrequest.md

 #### - BytesReturned [out, optional]

 An optional pointer to a buffer that contains the number of bytes that are written by the PEP to the output buffer.

-#### - OutBuffer [out, optional]

-An optional pointer to an output buffer.

-#### - PowerControlCode [in]

-A pointer to a GUID that defines the meaning of the display miniport driver's control request.
-For more information, see Remarks.

 ## -returns